jacquelinecarroll/jacquelinecarroll/README.md

       - I put debugging statements to try and figure out the problem however, never was able to fully fix this problem
   - My beautiful soup codes didn't have many challenges besides just formating everything correctly and beginning the scraping process
       - Once I was able to scrape the file I didn't have many issues
-  - I will say if I did have to choose between BeautifulSoup and ScrapeGraphAI I would choose BeautifulSoup because it was much easier to understand and code while getting actual outputted examples
+  - I will say if I did have to choose between BeautifulSoup and ScrapeGraphAI I would choose BeautifulSoup because it was much easier to understand and code while getting actual outputted examples.
+    - The ScraperGraphAI also took twice as long to complete compared to BeautifulSoup